Joshua Nkomo

-Joshua Mqabuko Nyongolo Nkomo (19 June 1917 – 1 July 1999) was a Zimbabwean revolutionary and Matabeleland politician who served as Vice-President of Zimbabwe from 1990 until his death in 1999.
-He founded and led the Zimbabwe African People's Union (ZAPU) from 1961 until it merged in 1987 with Robert Mugabe's Zimbabwe African National Union (ZANU) to form ZANU–PF after an internal military crackdown that claimed more than 20,000 of ZAPU supporters.
+Joshua Mqabuko Nyongolo Nkomo (19 June 1917 – 1 July 1999) was a Zimbabwean revolutionary and Georgist politician who served as Vice-President of Zimbabwe from 1990 until his death in 1999.
+He founded and led the Zimbabwe African People's Union (ZAPU) from 1961 until, after an internal military crackdown (known as Gukurahundi) in western Zimbabwe, mostly targeting ethnic Ndebele ZAPU supporters, ZAPU merged in 1987 with Robert Mugabe's Zimbabwe African National Union (ZANU) to form ZANU–PF.

 He was a leading trade union leader, who progressed on to become president of the banned National Democratic Party, and was jailed for ten years by Rhodesia's white minority government.
 After his release in 1974, ZAPU contributed to the fall of that government, along with the splinter rival ZANU, created in 1963.

 In 1983, fearing for his life in the early stages of the Gukurahundi, Nkomo fled the country.
 Later in 1987, he controversially signed the Unity Accord allowing ZAPU to merge with ZANU to stop the genocide.

-Nkomo earned many nicknames like "Umafukufuku" in Ndebele, "Father Zimbabwe" in English, and "Chibwechitedza" ("the slippery rock") in Shona.
-He was respectfully and affectionately known as "uMdala" or "uMdala wethu", or "our elder".
+Nkomo earned many nicknames, including Umafukufuku in Ndebele, "Father Zimbabwe" in English, and Chibwechitedza ("the slippery rock") in Shona.

 Early life

-Nkomo was born on 19 June 1917 in Matopos, Matabeleland, Southern Rhodesia to a poor Ndebele family.
+Nkomo was born on 19 June 1917 in Matopos, Matabeleland, Southern Rhodesia (now Matobo, Zimbabwe) to a poor Ndebele family.
 He was one of eight children.
 His father (Thomas Nyongolo Letswansto Nkomo) worked as a preacher and a cattle rancher and worked for the London Missionary Society.
 His mother was Mlingo Hadebe.

 After completing his primary education in Southern Rhodesia, Nkomo took a carpentry course at the Tsholotsho Government Industrial School and studied there for a year before becoming a driver.
 He later tried animal husbandry, then became a schoolteacher specialising in carpentry at Manyame School in Kezi.
 In 1942, at the age of 25, during his career as a teacher, he decided that he should go to South Africa to further his education, do carpentry and qualify to a higher level.
-He attended Adams College and the Jan H. Hofmeyr School of Social Work in South Africa.
-There he met Nelson Mandela and other future nationalist leaders at the University of Fort Hare, though he did not attend that university.
+He attended Adams College and the Jan H. Hofmeyr School of Social Work in South Africa, where he met Nelson Mandela and other future nationalist leaders at the University of Fort Hare, although he did not attend that university.
 It was at the Jan Hofmeyr School of Social Work that he was awarded a diploma in social work in 1952.
-Nkomo married his wife Johanna MaFuyana on 1 October 1949.
+Nkomo married his wife Johanna Fuyana on 1 October 1949.